faosorios/L1pack/README.md

 -   Barrodale and Roberts (1974) procedure for L1 estimation in linear regression.
 -   EM algorithm for LAD estimation in linear regression (Phillips, 2002).
+-   Estimation of center and Scatter matrix using the multivariate Laplace distribution.
 -   Density, distribution function, quantile function and random number generation for univariate Laplace distribution.
 -   Density and random number generation for the multivariate Laplace distribution (Gomez et al., 1998).